brandon-knap/journeytowardpeace/content/blog/what-does-digital-disruption-mean-for-education-and-learning-part-1.md

 +++
 categories = []
-date = "2018-03-22T16:47:08Z"
+date = "2019-01-29T05:00:00+00:00"
-description = "We are excited about our new site and the valuable content we are excited to share with you." title = "Blog Content Coming Soon" weight = 1
+description = "We are excited about our new site and the valuable content we will be able to share with you in the very near future.
+Until then, stay tuned!" title = "New Blog Content Coming Soon" weight = ""

 +++
 We are excited about our new site and the valuable content we will be able to share with you in the very near future.
 Until then, stay tuned!